 Keep your cell phone ready to take photos and videos when your rescued dog is playing or doing something that is really cute or special and send those to us – the more frequent, the better!
 To include them in your dog’s web page – share them to the Baja Dogs Rescatistas Whatsapp Group with a specific note to a member of the volunteer team using “@” in front of their name.
 If you are not a member of this group, contact your rescatista/foster coordinator to join.

 During the course of finding a home for your dog, we may contact you with specific questions or need specific photos or video of your dog.
 Once we believe we have found a home for your dog, we contact you to tell you about the home and get your input.
 Some potential adopters may want to Skype with you first to meet the dog via video and talk to you.
 We will work with you to set this up.
 Assuming that all goes well, we will work with you to prepare your dog for the final steps to be adopted.
 If the home is here in La Paz, we may ask for a meeting, a sleepover or trial period to make sure everything works out well.
 If this is the case, it would be great to give your dog a bath, trim his/her nails and otherwise get him ready to meet prospective families.
 If you need help with this, please let us know.

-If you find your dog a home after we have listed it for you and do not need our assistance in processing an application or validating the home, just let us know so we can avoid unnecessary work and money advertising and promoting your dog.
+If you find your dog a home and want to adopt it out yourself without our assistance, just let us know so we can avoid unnecessary work and money advertising and promoting your dog.
 We are always excited when we know a rescued dog has been adopted whether we are involved or not.
 The most important thing is to let us know as soon as you think you have a home.
 If later, things don’t work out, just let us know again and we’ll reactivate everything in our system.